DONATE NOW

 • Romans 12:11 "Be strong, be not slothful, and serve the Lord with a fervent heart."

-Because when we humbly place ourselves before God, He receives us, forgives us and restores us.
-He fills us with his Holy Spirit and helps us to live in holiness by showing his love.
+Because when we humbly place ourselves before God, he receives us, forgives us and restores us.
+He fills us with His Holy Spirit and helps us to live in holiness by showing His love.

 With the collaboration of: